Actyx/Actyx/web/developer.actyx.com/README.md

 #### Tutorials

 These <b>learning-oriented</b> lessons take the reader by the hand to complete a small project.
-Note that all the tutorials are located in the Actyx Academy and ownership lies entirely with Developer Advocacy.
-The responsibility with the rest of the content lies within Product Management.

 ### Markdown Pages